safebucket/docs/docs/api/overview.md

 # API Overview

-SafeBucket provides a comprehensive REST API for programmatic access to file sharing functionality.
+Safebucket provides a comprehensive REST API for programmatic access to file sharing functionality.
 The API is built with Go using the Chi router and follows RESTful conventions.

 ## Base URL

-The API is available at `/api/v1/` from your SafeBucket instance:
+The API is available at `/api/v1/` from your Safebucket instance:

 - **Local Development**: `http://localhost:8080/api/v1/`
 - **Production**: `https://yourdomain.com/api/v1/`